 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 Writing: Communicating effectively in writing as appropriate for the needs of the audience.

 Complex Problem Solving: Identifying complex problems and reviewing related information to develop and evaluate options and implement solutions.

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.

 Speaking: Talking to others to convey information effectively.

 In the United States, there were 188,300 jobs for Electrical Engineer in 2016.
 New jobs are being produced at a rate of 8.6% which is above the national average.
 The Bureau of Labor Statistics predicts 16,200 new jobs for Electrical Engineer by 2026.
-There will be an estimated 13,900 positions for Electrical Engineer per year.
+The BLS estimates 13,900 yearly job openings in this field.

 The states with the most job growth for Electrical Engineer are Nevada, Utah, and Wisconsin.
 Watch out if you plan on working in Kentucky, Alaska, or New Mexico.
 These states have the worst job growth for this type of profession.